 Like any other division, the marketing department should be able to plan its budget for the next year’s activities, stretching it in order to make the most of it, for ensuring a positive ROI.

 Because as you know, marketing activities are an investment of time, money and effort.
 And like every investment, it requires measuring actions in order to check whether they meet the intended objectives and in order to compare a certain action with others.
 Faced with questions as 'should I invest in telemarketing, social media, traditional media...?'
 The answer is unique: measure them all and choose based on the numbers.

 The most cost-effective strategies are those that are planned for the long term.
 To do so, you must draft a document setting out the objectives to be achieved in the following months; the actions that are to be undertaken; the strengths of the company; the competition; the target markets...
 In addition, these strategic plans must also be aligned both with the strategic plan of the company and with other departments’ plans.

 At the end of the day, planning is the only way to achieve the set objectives.

 By reading these 10 obligations, you’ll be thinking “how can I find time for that?”.

 If you glance at what takes more time in your business, surely you’ll find that repetitive tasks with little added value occupy the most.
 For this reason it’s important that you remove these tasks from roots, otherwise you’ll fail to accomplish the tasks that a marketing department should really dedicate it’s time to: reach, attract and retain customers.

 Sales Layer can help you getting rid of repetitive tasks, disseminating product information in all sales channels automatically (web, e-commerce, Amazon, eBay, mobile, paper...).
-Request a demo below to learn how.
+Request free 30-day trial to learn how.